As a parent, there is probably nothing more terrifying than having a disaster strike and not being prepared.

 Considering that most kids spend around 30 hours per week in school, there is a good chance that, if disaster strikes, your kids will be at school when it happens.

 Unfortunately, many school systems are inadequately prepared for disasters.
 It is up to you to make sure your kids have what they need to be safe.

 - Know the school’s emergency policies: Find out under what situations the children will be evacuated, where they will go if evacuated, and what the designated safe rooms are.

 - Have contact numbers ready: You need to have the contact number of the school and the teacher.
 If a disaster strikes, every parent in the school will start calling the main number.
-It will be much more efficient to call the teacher’s cell phone directly.
+It will be much more efficient to contact the teacher’s cell phone directly.

-- Keep disaster supplies at school: It might be overkill to have a complete Bug Out Bag in you kid’s locker, but you can keep some core emergency items.
+- Keep disaster supplies at school: It might be overkill to have a complete Bug Out Bag in your kid’s locker, but you can keep some core emergency items.
 Read what to pack in this Get Home Bag Checklist.